Bwakaw

-Bwakaw is a 2012 Philippine comedy drama film written and directed by Jun Lana.
-Eddie Garcia stars as a lonely gay man in his 70s who cares for a stray dog he named bwakaw.
-The film was first screened as part of the 2012 Cinemalaya Philippine Independent Film Festival where it formed part of the Director's Showcase roster.
+Bwakaw is a 2012 Philippine comedy-drama film written, co-produced, and directed by Jun Lana.
+Eddie Garcia stars as a lonely gay man in his seventies who cares for a stray dog he named Bwakaw, played by Princess the Dog.
+Supporting cast includes Rez Cortez, Bibeth Orteza, Armida Siguion-Reyna, Soliman Cruz, Soxie Topacio, Allan Paule, and Gardo Versoza.

+A co-production of Cinemalaya, Octobertrain Films, and APT Entertainment and distributed by Star Cinema, the film was first screened in the Philippines on July 21, 2012, as one of the official entries for the Director's Showcase category at the 8th Cinemalaya Independent Film Festival.
+Bwakaw was later screened in various international film festivals including at the 25th Tokyo International Film Festival in Japan, where it won "Special Mention" award.

+The film was selected as the Philippine entry for the Best Foreign Language Film at the 85th Academy Awards, but it did not make the final shortlist.

 Plot

-Rene is a gay man who came out of the closet at age 60.
+Rene is a gay man who came out of the closet at the age of 60.
 Ailing in his twilight years, he thinks it is now too late for love, even companionship, and that all there is to look forward to is Death.
 He has made a will, bequeathing his few possessions to his even fewer friends.
 Everything is packed and labeled, ready for distribution.
 He has even paid for a coffin, taking advantage of a funeral home's Summer Sale.
 Nowadays the only companion Rene has is Bwakaw, a stray dog that hangs around his house and follows him wherever he goes.

 As Rene waits for the day of his death, he gets the surprise of his life when it is Bwakaw who suddenly falls ill and is diagnosed with cancer.
 Rene is surprisingly affected, and he realizes that he values Bwakaw more than he thinks.
 In his struggle to get Bwakaw cured, Rene finds comfort in the most unlikely person: Sol, a tricycle driver who helps him bring Bwakaw to the vet and befriends him.
 Buoyed by Sol's friendship, Rene starts living.
 Little by little he discovers simple joys.
 To the surprise of his friends, he even has his hair dyed to look younger.
 One day, he finally decides to make a move on Sol.
 The revelation that Rene is gay and has feelings for him surprises and disgusts Sol.
 He rejects Rene and leaves in anger.

 In the meantime, Bwakaw's condition gets worse.
 Not even Rene's ancient Santo Entierro (a supposedly miraculous statue of Jesus Christ) can save Bwakaw.
 Bwakaw dies, and Rene's friends help him bury the faithful dog.
 But Bwakaw's death, even while it was still only imminent, has made a difference.
 Rene has found a new appreciation for life and what is most important.
 He decides to unpack the things that he has already willed to other people and make his house more habitable.
-He is, after all, still alive.